Gering girls soccer shut out by Cheyenne East in season-opening matchup

-GERING — The Gering girls soccer team had to battle extra hard in the team's season-opener Friday.
+The Gering girls' soccer team had to battle extra hard in the team’s season-opener Friday, March 17.

 Cheyenne East junior Jordan Griess scored three goals and added two assists as the Thunderbirds raced to an 8-0 halftime lead and won 10-0.